-The Covered Bonds issued in dematerialised form will be held on behalf of the beneficial owners, until redemption or cancellation thereof, by Monte Titoli for the account of the relevant Monte Titoli Account Holders.
-Each Series will be deposited with Monte Titoli on the relevant Issue Date.
+The Covered Bonds issued in bearer form and in dematerialised form (emesse in forma dematerializzata) will be held on behalf of the beneficial owners, until redemption or cancellation thereof, by Monte Titoli for the account of the relevant Monte Titoli Account Holders.
+Each such Series or Tranche will be deposited with Monte Titoli on the relevant Issue Date.
 Monte Titoli shall act as depositary for Clearstream and Euroclear.
-The Covered Bonds will, at all times, be held in book entry form and title to the Covered Bonds will be evidenced by book entries in accordance with the provisions of (i) Article 83-bis et seq. of the Financial Law and the relevant implementing regulations and (ii) Regulation 13 Augsut 2018.
+The Covered Bonds issued in dematerialised form will at all times be evidenced by, and title thereto will be transferable by means of, book-entries in accordance with the provisions of (i) Article 83-bis et seq. of the Financial Law and the relevant implementing regulations and (ii) Regulation 13 August 2018.
 No physical document of title will be issued in respect of the Covered Bonds issued in dematerialised form.